NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

         until=200)
 ```

+We are outputting the dielectric function $\varepsilon$ but have wrapped its output function which would otherwise run at every time step in `at_beginning`, which does just what it says.
+There are [several other such functions](../Python_User_Interface/#run-and-step-functions) to modify the output behavior &mdash; and you can, of course, write your own, and in fact you can do any computation or output you want at any time during the time evolution and even modify the simulation while it is running.

-Here, `"ez"` determines the name of the output file, which will be called `ez.h5` if you are running interactively or will be prefixed with the name of the file name for a Python file (e.g. `tutorial-ez.h5` for `tutorial.py`).
+Instead of running `output_efield_z` only at the end of the simulation, however, we run it at every 0.6 time units (about 10 times per period) via `mp.at_every(0.6, mp.output_efield_z)`.
+By itself, this would output a separate file for every different output time, but instead we'll use another feature to output to a *single* 3d HDF5 file, where the third dimension is time. `"ez"` determines the name of the output file, which will be called `ez.h5` if you are running interactively or will be prefixed with the name of the file name for a Python file (e.g. `tutorial-ez.h5` for `tutorial.py`).
 If we run `h5ls` on this file (a standard utility, included with HDF5, that lists the contents of the HDF5 file), we get:

 ```sh
 unix% h5ls ez.h5
 ez                       Dataset {161, 161, 330/Inf}
 ```

-That is, the file contains a single dataset `ez` that is a 162×162×330 array, where the last dimension is time.
+That is, the file contains a single dataset `ez` that is a 162x162x330 array, where the last dimension is time.
 This is rather a large file, 69MB; later, we'll see ways to reduce this size if we only want images.
 Now, we have a number of choices of how to output the fields.
-To output a single time slice, we can use the same `h5topng` command as before, but with an additional `-t` option to specify the time index: e.g. `h5topng -t 229` will output the last time slice, similar to before.
+To output a single time slice, we can use the same `h5topng` command, but with an additional `-t` option to specify the time index: e.g. `h5topng -t 229` will output the last time slice, similar to before.
 Instead, let's create an animation of the fields as a function of time.
 First, we have to create images for *all* of the time slices:

 ```sh
 unix% h5topng -t 0:329 -R -Zc dkbluered -a yarg -A eps-000000.00.h5 ez.h5